-Several years ago the same question was asked to me by folks at Osteoporosis Canada.
+Several years ago the same question was asked to me by Osteoporosis Canada.
 Since there is no research in this area I forwarded the question to several Physical Therapists who have done extensive research in the area of Osteoporosis and Exercise.

 The overall opinion was that neck flexion (within limits) was safe to do.
 I will often give my clients semi-circles to do from shoulder to shoulder which incorporates the flexion movement.

 Exercises that encourage flexion of the back (particularly the thoracic and lumbar regions) should be avoided — particularly by people with osteoporosis.
 Neck exercises and neck stretches that promote flexibility are safe for people with osteoporosis.